Basics and Rules of Swing Trading

 Drawbacks

-Even though swing trading favours newcomers in the stock market, the trader still needs to invest time learning about technical analysis concepts that will involve reading technical charts and understanding technical indicators.
-Unless one invests time in these concepts and implements them correctly, it may be hard to earn from swing trading.
+Although swing trading is beginner-friendly, traders still need to invest time in learning technical analysis concepts.
+This involves reading technical charts and understanding indicators.
+Without a solid grasp of these concepts and their correct implementation, it can be challenging to profit from swing trading.

-Even though swing trading is less expensive than day trading; it can still end up costing a lot of money, especially when compared to long-term investing, where one trade can last for many months.
+While swing trading is less expensive than day trading, it can still accumulate costs, especially when compared to long-term investing.
+Long-term trades can last for months, whereas swing trades are more frequent.

-Timing the stock market is quite difficult, even for experienced traders.
-The new traders may need to understand this before investing funds and seek to learn comprehensively and daily about how to go about it.
+Timing the stock market is a complex task, even for experienced traders.
+New traders must understand this before investing funds and commit to daily learning to navigate the market effectively.

 4. Exposure to price gaps